Skip to main content

 Quickstart

-Run your first model from start to finish with embedl-hub
+Run a model from start to finish with embedl-hub

 This guide shows you how to go from having an idea for an application to benchmarking a model on remote hardware.
 To showcase this, we will optimize and profile a model that will run on a Samsung Galaxy S24 mobile phone.